finestructure/CoPilot/README.md

 ## Compatibility

-CoPilot has been tested on Xcode 6.3.2, 6.4, and 7beta.
-It should also run on other versions of Xcode.
+CoPilot has been tested on Xcode 6.3.2, 6.4, and 7.x.
+It should also run on other versions of Xcode but you may have to add its UUID to Info.plist.

 ## Installing